microsoft/studentambassadors/Ambassador-Blogs/Microsoft Azure/README.md

 # Microsoft Azure <img src=___ width=150 align='right'>

-The **Azure cloud platform** is more than 200 products and cloud services designed to help bring new solutions to life—to solve today’s challenges and create the future.
+The **Azure cloud platform** is more than 200 products and cloud services designed to help bring new solutions to life — to solve today’s challenges and create the future.
 Build, run and manage applications across multiple clouds, on-premises and at the edge, with the tools and frameworks of your choice.

 Check out more about Azure [here](https://azure.microsoft.com/en-in/overview/what-is-azure/)